Connect with others who understand.

 4. Other Skin Symptoms

-People living with CLL may develop other skin symptoms because of their disease and its treatment.
-These symptoms include various types of bruising and rashes that look like bugbites.
+People living with CLL may develop other skin symptoms because of the disease or its treatment.
+These symptoms include various types of bruising and rashes that look like bug bites.

 Bruising

-Typically, bruises are caused by some sort of injury.
-But if bruises randomly show up, they may be a sign of a medical issue.
+Bruising usually happens after an injury.
+But if bruises show up without a clear reason, they may be a sign of a medical problem.

-CLL produces abnormal lymphocytes (a type of white blood cells) that take up too much space in the bone marrow.
-This makes it harder to make platelets, cell fragments in blood that help form clots.
+In CLL, cancer cells can grow in the bone marrow, making it harder for the body to produce platelets.
+These are the blood cells that help blood clot.
 With fewer platelets, people with CLL may experience more bleeding.
 This explains why people with CLL frequently bruise.

 • Petechiae — Flat, discolored, dotlike bruises, which are usually harmless but can be a sign of a blood problem